ScialdoneLab/WOTPLY/README.md

 ## Example
 Below an example of input using the development version of **WOTPLY** from GitHub The analysis performed on a single cell RNA seq dataset from a time-course of iPS reprogramming.
-The data are from day 10, day 12, day 14, day 16 and day 18.
+The data are from day 10, day 12, day 14, day 16 and day 18[Schiebinger et al. 2019](https://www.cell.com/cell/fulltext/S0092-8674(19)30039-X.
 Below the transition matrices bewteen time points t and t+1 are loaded.
 Each matrix is the output of **get_transition_matrix** and was built starting from **compute_all_transport_maps** function from pyhton package [wot](https://broadinstitute.github.io/wot/)).
 See ?**get_transition_matrix** for more info.

 ```r